4lex4/scantailor-advanced/README.md

     * Navigating between selected pages.
       Use **`Shift+PgUp/Q`** and **`Shift+PgDown/W`** to navigate between selected pages.

   * Added options in the settings to manage the quality and size of thumbnails.
+    It's possible to switch thumbnail quality while working on a project with the changes applied immediately.
+    For every quality chosen a cache is created.

   * Fixed other bugs of official, Enhanced and Featured versions and made lots of other improvements.